 On July 2, 2008, we entered into an interchange agreement with FIS with respect to our continued use of the corporate aircraft leased or owned by FIS, and the use by FIS of the corporate aircraft leased by us.
 We also entered into a cost sharing agreement with FIS with respect to the sharing of certain costs relating to other corporate aircraft that are leased or owned by us but used by FIS from time to time.
 These arrangements provide us with access from time to time to additional corporate aircraft that we can use for our business purposes.
 The interchange agreement has a perpetual term, but may be terminated at any time by any party upon 30 days prior written notice.
 The cost sharing agreement continues so long as we own or lease the corporate aircraft (or any replacement corporate aircraft) that is subject to the cost sharing arrangement with FIS.
 Under the interchange agreement, we reimburse FIS, or FIS reimburses us, for the net cost differential of our use of the aircraft owned or leased by FIS, and their respective aggregate use of our aircraft.
 The interchange use and the amounts for which each of us can be reimbursed are subject to Federal Aviation Authority regulations and are the same as would apply to any third party with whom we would enter into an aircraft interchange arrangement.
-Under the cost sharing agreement, FIS reimbursed us for 1/3 of the aggregate net costs relating to the aircraft, after taking into account all revenues from charters and other sources.
-During 2010, the amount that we received from FIS, net of amounts paid to FIS, was approximately \$3.0 million.
+During 2012, the amount that we received from FIS, net of amounts paid to FIS, was approximately \$4.4 million.